The Most Difficult Examiners at the USPTO (2023)

 With examiner analytics, attorneys can create detailed prosecution strategies for every examiner at the USPTO, with insight into interview and RCE success rates, end-loading rates, and more.
 Practitioners can specifically tailor their responses based on how examiners have reacted to past, similar applications.

 💡Not sure where to start with examiner data?
-Watch our Advanced Examiner Analytics for Smarter Patent Prosecution, where we share best practices for using examiner data to make smarter, more strategic prosecution decisions.
+Watch Predicting Examiner Behavior: Data-Driven Strategies for Patent Success, where we share best practices for using examiner data to make smarter, more strategic prosecution decisions.

 Want some one-on-one guidance?
 Let’s set up a time to chat today.